1986 Sudanese parliamentary election: Results

 Only 30 parties ran, with only 11 winning a seat.
 Voting was conducted over 12 days, beginning on 1 April, with turnout fluctuating daily.
 The highest were in the Khartoum division of the capital region (80+%) and Graduates (90+%).
 In Khartoum constituency no.27 (Sahafa-Gabra), where Turabi faced off against a coalition candidate, the turnout reached 90%.
 A total of 1,178 candidates ran for 232 geographical constituencies, and 172 nominations were made for the 21 northern graduates seats.
 In 12 Southern constituencies, fewer than 1,000 votes were cast in each; in one instance, a candidate won with just 371 votes.

 Umma improved this election, bolstered by the influx of Ansar migrants from the west and middle-class voters who viewed Sadiq as a moderate figure capable of defeating the NIF.
 Riding the Islamic revivalist sentiment following the Iranian Revolution, promoting a more restrained Islamization than that of Nimeiri or the Muslim Brotherhood, also helped it against the INF and dissidents.

 The Unionists suffered their worst defeat ever, resulting from the NUP branch, led by Ali Mahmoud Hassanien, rejecting any links with the Khatmiyya religious leadership, as well as the presence of numerous unofficial Unionist candidates.

 The INF found its base in the educated and urban middle class, who grew tired of the Sufi orders and the secular parties.
 The INF were competent, fielding only one candidate per constituency, deploying its resources effectively, and having a rank and file with discipline stronger than all other parties.
-There were also disappointing results for the party; Turabi lost to the DUP's Hassan Shibhu, who was backed by Umma, SCP, and the Ba'th Party, being replaced by Ali Osman Mohamed Taha as the party's legislative leader.
+There were also disappointing results for the party; Turabi lost to the DUP's Hassan Shibhu, who was backed by Umma, SCP, and the Ba'ath Party, being replaced by Ali Osman Mohamed Taha as the party's legislative leader.
 NIF general secretary, Yasin Omar al-Imam, was defeated by an SCP candidate backed by Umma and DUP.